Kiddinglife/geconet/README.md

 use of multiple IP addresses per connection to allow transmission
 of data chunks through different network paths with highest pmtu

-- **Fragmentation by PMTU**
+- **Fragmentation and PMTU**
+Detection of path MTU impelmented based on RFC 4821 - Packetization Layer Path MTU Discovery.
-Detection of path MTU regularly and fragmentation of user data to fit best into the highest pmtu
+Fragmentation of user data to fit best into the highest pmtu

 - **Error correction**
 Error-free, non-duplicated and non-corrupted data transfer